vishvAsa/AgamaH/hinduism/social-cultivation/clan/theory/shUdra/ritual/_index.md

 ---

 ## Intro
 -   There were many dīkṣa-s available to the śūdra-s, prescribed in the purāṇa-s and the tantra-s.
-Furthermore, in several critical places, the dharmaśāstra thinkers are not
+Furthermore, in several critical places, the dharmaśāstra thinkers are not in agreement.
 -   The most popular and the dearest modes of Hindu spirituality in the past two millennia were (perhaps by definition) very much open to śūdra-s.
 For example:
     -   Adoring images, trees, animals or instruments.
     -   Constructing and patronizing temples.